EbukaOkoli01/DataAnalytics-Assessment-v2/README.md

 			                END AS `type`
 					FROM no_transaction_over_one_year
 					),
-7th step: I realised that we had reoccuring owner_id and account type for each user due to different days so I decided to get the maximumum day for each user and their account type after which I did applied row function to identify duplicates.
+7th step: I realised that we had reoccuring owner_id and account type for each user due to different days so I decided to get the maximumum day for each user and their account type.

 				-- 7th: Get the maximum inactivity_days per customer and their account_type
 				max_inactivity_day_percustomer_accounttype AS